Omegapy/My-Academics-Portfolio/Programming-2-CSC372/Critical-Thinking-5/README.md

 - logo.png – Window application icon
 - README.md – Markdown file, program information
 - GroceryCalculator.java - The GroceryCalculator extends the JavaFX Application class.
-It is a GUI that accepts user grocery item price inputs, validates inputs and calculates and displays the total sum of all entered items' prices.
+GroceryCalculator extends the JafaFx Application class.
+It is GUI that accepts user grocery item price inputs, validates inputs, and calculates and displays the items' prices sum after 5 items were entered or after the ‘Calculate Total’ button was selected.
 The class contains the main method.
 -----------------------------------------------------------------------------------------------------------------------------

 My Links: